genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_new_project.md

 Next, you will be asked whether you want to configure an API host.

-> By default, our web component will attempt to connect to your local server.
-If you want to connect to a remote server instead, choose Yes and specify WebSocket URL.
+> Our web component will attempt to connect to your local server.
+If you want to connect to a remote server, choose Yes and specify WebSocket URL.
+Otherwise, hit enter and the web component will connect to your local server by default.

-<span style={{color:'red'}}>We should explain this better</span>

 ```shell
 ?
 (Optional) Override the default API Host URL (N/y)
 ```

-Continue with the remaining questions:
+Continue with the remaining prompts:
-<span style={{color:'red'}}>Continue what?
-What do we choose?</span>
+> Hit enter and the default versions will be selected.
+If you want to use a different version, simply add the version next to the prompt and hit enter.

 ```shell
 ?
 Genesis Server version